-Amistad NRA was created to provide visitors excellent recreational opportunities while preserving the area's natural and cultural resources.
+Amistad National Recreation Area was created to provide visitors excellent recreational opportunities while preserving the area's natural and cultural resources.
 This goal can be difficult because of the special environmental factors encountered at Amistad.
 The natural resources of the area are subject to a range of threats, including exotic species, pollution, and changing lake levels.

 The problem of biological invasion is not new.
 Non-native species have been intentionally or accidentally introduced by man.
 Many exotics are able to adapt to a new environment; a few become invasive and destructive.
 Good examples are land invasions by tamarisk and water invasions by hydrilla in Amistad Reservoir.